mtulio/ansible-role-cloud-network/README.md

 Role Variables
 --------------

-> TODO
+`cloud_networks`: List of networks to be created on the Cloud Provider.

 Dependencies
 ------------

-`cloud_networks`: List of networks to be created on the Cloud Provider.
+> TBD

 Example Playbook
 ----------------